MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-parameterization.md

 #### Step 4 - Create a Zip File that Contains the Application, the Manifest File, and the Parameter File

-You now have the basic building blocks needed to deploy the application using Web Platform Installer, so you can now package the application into the appropriate package format.
+You now have the basic building blocks needed to deploy the application, so you can now package the application into the appropriate package format.
 The package just needs to contain the Parameters.xml file, the Manifest.xml file, and the database installation scripts at the top (root) level of the zip package, and the application content in a subfolder.

 In the lower left corner of WebMatrix, click the **Site** tab to navigate to the site's content.